-- Individual Youth Worker Support for young people aged 10-25 years with a significant connection with the City of Monash. - Information and supported referrals to free counselling and specialist support services. - School Focussed Youth Service program that supports students in the 60 primary and secondary schools across Monash who are deemed to be at risk of disengagement - Capacity building workshops such as understanding mental health. - Advocacy Monash Youth Services and Monash's Youth Committee successfully advocated for the provision of additional mental health services in Monash, resulting in the establishment of a Headspace service in Syndal.
+- Individual Youth Worker Support for young people aged 10-25 years with a significant connection with the City of Monash. - Information and supported referrals to free counselling and specialist support services. - School Focussed Youth Service program that supports students in the 60 primary and secondary schools across Monash who are deemed to be at risk of disengagement - Capacity building workshops such as Teen Mental Health First Aid. - Advocacy Monash Youth Services and Monash's Youth Committee successfully advocated for the provision of additional mental health services in Monash, resulting in the establishment of a Headspace service in Syndal.